seekwhencer/spotify-kidsplayer/README.md

 - [Database](https://github.com/seekwhencer/spotify-kidsplayer/blob/master/docs/DATABASE.md)
 - [spotifyd](https://github.com/seekwhencer/spotify-kidsplayer/blob/master/docs/SPOTIFYD.md)

+> Developed and tested on a Raspberry Pi 4 with 8 GB ram

 ## Features

-### Server

-- Authorize to the spotify api
+- using spotify API
-- Refresh api session periodically
+- get automatically all albums, album-tracks from an artist when adding an artist
-- Get an artist with ALL albums and ALL tracks
+- storing artists, artist albums and album tracks in a local database
-- Download and store the artist and album images
+- storing images locally
+- using text to speech to read titles and names
+- differ between audiobook, music, podcast and favorites (like)
+- hide / drop unwanted albums
+- browse artists and albums
-- Store the data in a mysql database
+- play automatically the next album from a filtered album list
-- Offer an api for the web-app
-- Download tts from google as audio cache

-### Web-App
+## Todo

 - Toggle parent mode = edit mode with PIN
-- Display all artists
-- Edit artist: name
-- Display all albums from an artist
-- Filter the artist albums by favorites, audiobooks, music and podcasts
-- Hide (delete) unwanted albums
-- Toggle (edit) album type: audiobook, music, podcast
-- Edit album: name
-- Text to speech

-## Todo

-### Web-App

 - change image for artists and album by upload or image url
 - reorder (change position) of the albums per drag and drop
-- text to speech
-- the configuration inputs
+- the setup + frontend